 sponges together, then use the other half to spread over the

 - Decorate with fresh raspberries and dust with a little

 - 50-100g melted dark chocolate can be used in place of cocoa for

 the frosting, or the cake batter.

-Add half a punnet of crushed raspberries in with the butter
+- Add half a punnet of crushed raspberries to the butter cream,